 Work with Napoli Shkolnik PLLC

-Working with an experienced pharmaceutical litigation attorney when pursuing a claim is within your best interest.
+Working with an experienced pharmaceutical litigation attorney when pursuing a claim is in your best interest.
 At Napoli Shkolnik PLLC, we are proud to say that Partner Jennifer Liakos was appointed to the Plaintiffs’ Steering Committee in In Re: Abilify (Aripirazole) Products Liability Litigation.
-Our law firm handles a variety of pharmaceutical litigation cases, and our partners are often appointed to leadership roles in the multidistrict litigation cases we participate in.
+Our law firm handles a variety of pharmaceutical litigation cases, including Abilify gambling cases.
+Our partners are often appointed to leadership roles in the multidistrict litigation cases we participate in.

 We have the experience, skill set, and resources you are looking for.
 If Abilify has caused you harm, economic or otherwise, please contact us today for your free case consultation to see if you qualify to file an Abilify lawsuit.